 5. Personal interests (only if relevant and interesting and keep to a minimum)

 – List all details in reverse chronological order — current or latest first – and always explain any gaps.
 Give greater focus to current role activities and condense the early experience.

-- Keep it to the point and readable to the layman by avoiding jargon and too many acronyms.
+– Keep it to the point and readable to the layperson by avoiding jargon and too many acronyms.

 – Use Bold to emphasise headings.

 – If tight on space referees can be provided on request and consider testimonials on LinkedIn.